ben/writings/software-developers-journal/c-toolbelt.md

 Your choice of distribution method will help inform this decision – if you're distributing source code, you may need compatibility with compilers that can't handle C99, for instance.

-## Development tools
+## Tactical tools
-There's a standard set of tools that you'll be needing to work with C, no matter what your environment is.
+There's a standard set of tools that you'll be needing every day, no matter what your environment is.
+I like to call these *tactical tools*, since they may change over the life of a project, without materially changing the goal  or content of the project itself.

 ### Compilers
 Sadly, computers don't execute C.